basher/demo-storybook-modern-code-legacy-browser/README.md

 ### UI themes
 - Theme-specific CSS is located in `src/css/_THEMES` folder.
 - Valid UI theme names are located in `scripts/theme-config.js`.
 - To change the theme in `DEV MODE`, stop the Parcel Node process with `CTRL+C`, and start new theme with `npm run start:theme --theme=[theme-name]`.
-This uses an NPM config variable in `.nvmrc`.
+This uses an NPM config variable in `.npmrc`.
 The new theme will work in Storybook.
 - Themes can also be toggled in Storybook.
 See the Storybook section further down.

 ## Bundle CSS/JS for production without watch